Cilantro Baked Fish Recipe

 - Lemon Juice – A bit of freshness from the lemon is all you need to bring the flavors together.

-- Cilantro - This herb is easily available in most supermarkets these days.
-Bright green in color and has wonderful fresh smell and taste.
+- Cilantro – This herb is readily available in most supermarkets these days.
+Bright green in color, with a wonderful, fresh smell and taste.

 - Preheat the oven to 400°F/ 200°C / Gas Mark 6